-- In order to approve an exception request, the city council must find that strict application of one or more stream buffer standards would result in an unnecessary hardship for the subject property and that such unnecessary hardship is unique to the subject property and not generally applicable to other similarly situated property.
-In order to approve the exception request, the city council must also determine that adequate mitigation measures in accordance with 88-415-07-C will be putprovided in place to protectconjunction with the integrity of the stream buffer that includes appropriate mitigation of disturbed natural resources. project. - 2.
-Applicants must submit a stream buffer exception application and mitigation plan to the city planningwater services director in a form and development department, manner required by the water services director.
-The exception application and/or mitigation plan must include the following: - a. a written description of the perceived hardship; - a description of all measures taken to avoid or otherwise minimize encroachment into the buffer zone (beyond the extent of encroachment allowed by 88-415-05-C.2); - c. proposed mitigation for any encroachment, as required by 88-415-08-B.4; and - d. a preliminary buffer plan, as required by 88-415-07-D that clearly displays the location and total acreage of proposed clearing and grading, and the percentage of outer zone area proposed to be cleared.
+1. In order to approve an exception request, the city council must find that strict application of one or more stream buffer standards would result in an unnecessary hardship for the subject property and that such unnecessary hardship is unique to the subject property and not generally applicable to other similarly situated property.
+In order to approve the exception request, the city council must also determine that adequate mitigation measures in accordance with 88-415-07-C will be provided in conjunction with the project.

+- 2. Applicants must submit a stream buffer exception application and mitigation plan to the water services director in a form and manner required by the water services director.
+The exception application and/or mitigation plan must include the following: - a. a written description of the perceived hardship; - b. a description of all measures taken to avoid or otherwise minimize encroachment into the buffer zone (beyond the extent of encroachment allowed by 88-415-05-C.2); - c. proposed mitigation for any encroachment, as required by 88-415-08-B.4; and - d. a preliminary buffer plan, as required by 88-415-07-D that clearly displays the location and total acreage of proposed clearing and grading, and the percentage of outer zone area proposed to be cleared.
 The buffer plan must also include the limits and total acreage of proposed mitigation, and ratio of proposed mitigation to cleared area. - 3.
-The department-water services director must review the plan for compliance with the stream buffer regulations of this article and recommend that the exception request be approved, approved with conditions or denied, and forward such recommendation in writing to the city planning and development director by the deadline for review established by the city planning and development director.
-An exception may be recommended for approval when the city planning and developmentwater services director determines that a bona fide hardship exists and when the integrity of the stream corridor will be protected through avoidance, minimization, and appropriate mitigation measures. - 4.
+The water services director must review the plan for compliance with the stream buffer regulations of this article and recommend that the exception request be approved, approved with conditions or denied and forward such recommendation in writing to the city planning and development director by the deadline for review established by the city planning and development director.
+An exception may be recommended for approval when the water services director determines that a bona fide hardship exists and when the integrity of the stream corridor will be protected through avoidance, minimization, and appropriate mitigation measures. - 4.
 Disturbed natural resources must also be mitigated in conjunction with 88-415-07-C. Any additional mitigation beyond that allowed in 88-415-07-C must comply with the following criteria.
-RevegetationFederal mitigation credits, revegetation or restoration of any portion of the original disturbance counts toward the required mitigation.
+Federal mitigation credits, revegetation or restoration of any portion of the original disturbance counts toward the required mitigation. - a.
+Mitigation of outer zone vegetation that is contiguous to the remaining outer zone vegetation must be provided at a ratio of 1.5 units of mitigation area to 1 unit of existing outer zone area. - b.
+Mitigation of outer zone vegetation that is not contiguous to the remaining outer zone vegetation but is along the same stream reach must be provided at a ratio of 2 to 1. - c.
+Mitigation of outer zone vegetation that is not located along the same stream reach, but is provided within the same watershed, must be provided at a ratio of 2.5 to 1.